Types of Aortic Valve Disease

 There is no one test that can diagnose aortic valve disease, so your doctor may recommend one or more of the following: electrocardiogram (EKG), echocardiogram (echo), chest x-ray, blood tests, and coronary angiography.
 For more information on these tests, visit our common diagnostic tests page.

-Faulty aortic valves can either be replaced or repaired, but replacement is more common.
-Together with you and your medical team, your cardiothoracic surgeon will determine the best treatment option for you based on your symptoms and test results.
+Aortic stenosis can only be treated with aortic valve replacement.
+Sometimes, aortic valves that are leaking (regurgitant) can be repaired.
+Your Heart Team—you, your medical team, and your cardiothoracic surgeon—will determine the best treatment option for you based on your symptoms and test results.
 You can print these sample questions to use as a basis for discussion with your doctor.

 There are two valve options for aortic valve replacement (AVR) – mechanical valves (metal) or biological valves (tissue).

-The principal advantage of mechanical valves is their durability—they do not wear out; however, blood tends to clot on mechanical valves, so patients must take blood thinning medication (anticoagulants) for the rest of their lives.
-There is also a small risk of stroke due to blood clotting.
+The principal advantage of mechanical valves is durability—they tend to last your lifetime.
+However, blood clots can form on mechanical valves, which can lead to stroke, so patients must take blood thinning medication (anticoagulants) for the rest of their lives.
+Being on blood thinners has a risk of bleeding and patients will have to have their blood levels checked regularly.

 Biological valves are most commonly made from animal tissue.
-Biological valves are less likely to cause blood clots, but they also are less durable than mechanical valves and may need to be replaced in the future.
+Tissue valves are less likely to cause blood clots, and do not require lifelong anticoagulants.
+However, they are less durable than mechanical valves and may need to be replaced during a patient's lifetime.

-Your medical team will discuss with you the advantages and disadvantages of both valve types.
-Regardless of which type of valve you choose, there are two different surgical approaches that can be utilized: traditional AVR or minimally invasive.
+Your Heart Team will discuss with you the advantages and disadvantages of both valve types.
+Regardless of which valve you choose, there are two different surgical approaches that can be utilized: traditional AVR or minimally invasive.

 During traditional AVR, the cardiothoracic surgeon makes a 6- to 8-inch incision down the center of your breastbone (sternum) to open the chest, providing direct access to your heart.
-In minimally invasive surgery, the cardiothoracic surgeon makes a 2- to 4-inch, J-shaped incision that opens part of your chest.
-This can potentially reduce hospital stay.
+In minimally invasive AVR surgery, the cardiothoracic surgeon makes a 2- to 4-inch incision in the top of your breastbone or between the upper ribs on the right side of the chest.
+The actual valve replacement surgery is the same from either the traditional or minimally invasive approach, but the less invasive option can potentially reduce hospital stay and your pain.

-Minimally invasive AVR is not appropriate for all patients, but your cardiothoracic surgeon will review the recommended approach to surgery that is safest for you based on your individual symptoms and circumstances.
+Minimally invasive AVR is not appropriate for all patients.
+Your cardiothoracic surgeon will review the options and recommend an approach to surgery that is safest for you based on your individual symptoms and circumstances.

-Surgeons use TAVR when traditional surgery presents too many risks.
-For example, your surgeon may consider TAVR if you have ever been diagnosed with advanced heart, lung, liver, or kidney disease.
+Surgeons initially used TAVR when traditional AVR presented too many risks.
+For example, TAVR was considered if you had been diagnosed with advanced heart, lung, liver, or kidney disease.
+Now, TAVR can be used to treat aortic stenosis in intermediate and high-risk patients.
 It is important to know that not every patient is a candidate for this procedure, so talk with your surgeon to decide what treatment option is safest for you.

 Because not all patients are eligible for TAVR, be sure to speak with your doctor about what form of treatment is best for you.